 Similar to our idea of adding the wallpaper to your dresser drawers, why not add it to a serving tray to create a custom look?
 This grasscloth design pairs well with neutral colors, and could be put on display in your living room or dining room.

 Instead of covering an entire wall, try covering only the part of the wall that is visible under a staircase.
 This blue geometric design gives a modern and sophisticated look to your stair wall, while adding a pop of color to the entire room.

 Instead of remodeling your entire kitchen, try using wallpaper as a kitchen sink backsplash to give it a refreshed look.
 This brown brick design creates a textured brick appearance that can add a loft style feel.
 It could also be used on the underside of a kitchen island or bar.

-Wallpaper on the ceiling?
+Peel and Stick wallpaper on the ceiling?
 Why not!
-Perhaps you're tired of staring at the same blank white space every day.
+Perhaps you’re tired of staring at the same blank white space every day.
 Try this dark weathered plank design to give your ceiling a realistic wood vibe, which pairs well with industrial style light fixtures.

 I’ve tried the kitchen drawer liners that offer a grip, but somehow they find a way to move around over time.
 Eliminate this problem by using wallpaper as your liner, while also adding style.
 This singed grey design will give your drawers a fresh and unique look.

 Display your creative side by turning the top of your desk into a chalkboard.
 This chalkboard peel and stick wallpaper would also work well on a kids’ play table, or on a designated space on the wall to create a more traditional chalkboard space.